 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, RMIT University reported total carbon emissions of approximately 33,995,000 kg CO2e.
-This figure includes Scope 1 emissions of about 7,558,000 kg CO2e, Scope 2 emissions of approximately 4,631,000 kg CO2e, and significant Scope 3 emissions totalling around 21,805,000 kg CO2e, which includes 698,000 kg CO2e from business travel and 5,009,000 kg CO2e from fuel and energy-related activities.
-In 2023, RMIT's emissions in Australia were reported at about 6,698,000 kg CO2e, while the global total for the same year was not disclosed.
+This figure includes Scope 1 emissions of about 7,558,000 kg CO2e, Scope 2 emissions of approximately 4,631,000 kg CO2e, and significant Scope 3 emissions totalling around 21,805,000 kg CO2e, with business travel contributing about 13,862,000 kg CO2e.
+In 2023, RMIT's emissions in Australia were reported at approximately 6,698,000 kg CO2e, while global emissions data for the same year was not disclosed.
 The university has made notable progress in reducing its carbon footprint, achieving a 48% decrease in greenhouse gas emissions from its 2007 baseline by 2019, applicable to both Scope 1 and Scope 2 emissions.
 RMIT's commitment to sustainability is evident through its ongoing initiatives and reduction targets, although specific Science-Based Targets Initiative (SBTi) targets have not been established.
-The university's emissions data is not cascaded from any parent organization, indicating that it operates independently in its sustainability reporting.
+The university's emissions data is not cascaded from any parent organization, indicating that it independently manages its sustainability reporting and commitments.

 Access structured emissions data, company-specific emission factors, and source documents